DUE TO HIGH DEMAND, THIS TEA IS SOLD OUT.

 A young monk asked the wise tea master Lao Cha:

-– Sensei, why does this pu-erh taste so sweet, thick, and rich... just like honey?
+– Shifu, why does this pu-erh taste so sweet, thick, and rich... just like honey?
 It's unlike most other pu-erhs that I’ve tried before!

 – The secret is simple, young man.
 The tea leaves from which this tea cake is made are all premium grade Menghai large-leaf tea bushes.
 These leaves are special, and after processing, they give off the sweetest scents — sweet glutinous rice, jujube, and honey.